AxerTheAxe/axer-zsh/README.md

 This config uses 'Shift+Enter' for some key-bindings.
 [Ensure your terminal emulator is configured to support this.](https://stackoverflow.com/questions/16359878/how-to-map-shift-enter)

+Some programs, like many desktop environments, only look for Zsh config files in `$HOME`.
+I would recommend creating sylinks to `$ZDOTDIR/.zshrc` and `$ZDOTDIR/.zshenv` in `$HOME` if you run into any issues.

 ## Installation

 * Install [Zsh.](https://www.zsh.org/)